ingo/ingo.github.io/_recipes/vinegar_chicken_with_crushed_olive_dressing.md

 time: 40 minutes
 title: Vinegar Chicken With Crushed Olive Dressing
 ---

+Think pan sauce, but done on a sheet pan.
 This recipe is a favorite of Alison Roman, who shared it with the New York Times.
 It's a perfect dish for those who love the combination of tangy vinegar, savory chicken, and the unique flavor of crushed olives.

 ### Ingredients